Could a Trucking Company Be Held Responsible For My Truck Accident?

 It's critical to reach out to our firm as soon as possible after your truck accident.
 It takes a great deal of time to build a strong case against the trucking company.
 If you delay contacting an attorney, you're giving the trucking company and its insurance company an edge.
 Their investigators typically are on the scene within hours of the crash, scouring the scene for evidence to limit the trucking company's liability.

-Our attorneys have helped people injured in truck accidents for 15 years.
+Our attorneys have helped people injured in truck accidents for many years.
 If you've been injured because of a company's negligence, we will work tirelessly to prove the company was at fault.

 Possibly.
 Like any other vehicle, trucks need regular maintenance to keep them safe to drive.
 If this maintenance is ignored or delayed, it could lead to an accident on the road.